KalicoCrew/kalico/docs/Config_Reference.md

 #   While False, after events (homing, motor_off, start print, end print,
 #   cancel) zhop moves are cancelled until unreretract occurs.
 #clear_zhop_on_z_moves: False
-#   If True, when a command in Z is sent while toolhead is retracted, z_hop
+#   If True, in absolute movements, when a command in Z is sent while toolhead
-#   is cancelled until next retraction.
-Otherwise, `z_hop_height` is applied
+#   is retracted, z_hop is cancelled until next retraction.
+Otherwise,
-#   as an offset to all movements.
+#   `z_hop_height` is applied as an offset to all movements.
 ```

 ### [gcode_arcs]